yyccbb/tp/docs/UserGuide.md

 *
 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** For **Tutorial** tags, the tutorial name must be a valid tutorial in the list of available tutorial sessions defined with the [tuttag](#adding-a-tutorial--tuttag-add) command.
+**:information_source: Note:** For **Tutorial** tags, the tutorial name must be that of a valid Tutorial tag in the list of available tutorial sessions defined with the [tuttag](#adding-a-tutorial--tuttag-add) command.
-For example, in the third example above, `TUE08` should be added as a tutorial first using `tuttag add /t TUE08`.
+For example, in the third example above, `TUE08` should be added as a tutorial tag first using `tuttag add /t TUE08`.

 </div>

 ### Adding a Tutorial: `tuttag add`

+Creates a Tutorial tag to be used with the specified tag name.

+Format: `tuttag add /t TAG`

+Examples:

+* `tuttag add /t TUE08` adds TUE08 as a valid Tutorial tag.

 ### Deleting a Tutorial: `tuttag del`

+Deletes the Tutorial tag corresponding to the specified tag name.
+If the specified tag does not exist, no change should happen.

+Format: `tuttag del /t TAG`

+Examples:

+* `tuttag del /t WED09` deletes WED09 as a valid Tutorial tag.

 ### Deleting a tag: `deletetag`